nebari-dev/nebari/docs/source/installation/login.md

 To create new groups or modify (or delete) existing groups, log in as `root` and click 'Groups' on the left-hand side.

-As an example, we create a new group named `conda-store-manager` and this group will have administrator access to Conda-Store service.
+As an example, we create a new group named `conda-store-manager` and this group will have administrator access to the Conda-Store service.

 ![Add Groups to Keycloak](../images/keycloak_groups.png)